“Would you like to become a follower of Jesus?” Gulp. If you’ve never said those words to anyone, your heart might speed up just thinking about it.

-For this stage, rather than looking at specific verses we’re going to familiarize ourselves with the whole gospel story.
-When you read through the New Testament, you realize that the gospel is a huge concept.
+For this stage, rather than looking at specific verses, familiarize yourself with the whole Gospel story.
+When you read through the New Testament, you realize that the Gospel is a huge concept.
 A lot of us find it challenging to put the Good News into just a few words, and rightly so.
 This is truth that is deep, and rich, and wide.

-Below are three great gospel presentations that have stood the test of time.
+Below are three Gospel presentations that have stood the test of time in a Western context.
 They are wonderful summaries that capture the key points in a clear, simple way.
 Choose one and take 10-15 minutes to get to know it well.
-Even if you don’t pull it out when seekers asks you a question, you’ll be more prepared when they do.
+Even if you don’t pull it out when seekers ask you a question, you’ll be more prepared when they do.

-- God Tools App - free for Android users.
-(This one includes four different versions.
-Try the ‘Knowing God Personally’ presentation first.)
+- God Tools App —free for Android users.
+(This app offers different versions of the Gospel.
+Try the “Knowing God Personally” presentation first.)

 Once your friend opens up to change, there are only two spiritual thresholds left to cross: seeking God and entering the Kingdom.
 How do you help your friends with the seeking God part?
 There’s no one-size-fits-all approach here.
 Take a look at this list of ideas.
 Then encourage them to try the ones that seem to fit best.
 Check in now and then.
 Answer questions that come up.
 Keep praying!